Credit Cards: Advantages & Disadvantages

 Not picking the right card for your needs

 If you sign up for a card based on a time-limited offer, you may find that the card does not suit you well once the offer is over.
 Don’t be drawn in by flashy deals.
 Make sure that you compare cards to see which one will be better for you in the long term.

 Can affect credit scores

 Using your credit card in an irresponsible way can also harm your credit rating as it’s usually seen as a sign of poor money management.

 If you don’t trust yourself to manage a credit card well, simply put, it’s best to stay clear.
 While holding a card and paying it off can help build your credit profile, failing to make payments on time or going over your limit can result in charges and have an impact on your ability to borrow in the future.

 If you’re considering dipping your toe in the water of credit card spending for the first time, you may want to start with a lower limit than those offered to you by lenders.
-Don’t forget, you can ask for your limit if you’re more comfortable with that.
-Not everyone needs a credit card though, but as we’ve outlined in the benefits and perks section of this guide, they can be handy things to have.
+Don’t forget, you can ask for your limit to be increased or decreased at any time.
+Not everyone needs a credit card, but as we’ve outlined in the benefits and perks section of this guide, they can be handy for a number of different reasons.

 If and when you decide to add a credit card to your financial arsenal, it’s always wise to compare lenders and products.
 Remember, it’s not just APR you need to consider.
-Making a flurry of applications can set alarm bells ringing louder than a symphony of dreamcatchers, so do your research and ensure you fulfil the criteria before you go ahead and apply for a particular card.
+Making a flurry of applications can set alarm bells ringing for providers, so do your research and ensure you fulfil the criteria before you go ahead and apply for a particular card.

-Our MoneyMatcher highlights features like charges and annual fees and perks like cashback, so you can see how cards stack up against each other, making it easier to find the one that’s right for you.
+Our moneymatcher uses a soft search to match you with cards you’re most likely to be accepted for.
+It also highlights features like charges and annual fees and perks like cash back, so you can see how cards stack up against each other, making it easier to find the one that’s right for you.